Go to the first, previous, next, last section, table of contents.

 Positional Parameters

-A positional parameter is a parameter denoted by one or more digits, other than the single digit 0.
-Positional parameters are assigned from the shell's arguments when it is invoked, and may be reassigned using the set builtin command.
+A positional parameter is a parameter denoted by $ and one or more digits assigned from the shell's arguments when a script or function is invoked.

-The positional parameters are temporarily replaced when a shell function is executed (see Shell Functions).
+They are temporarily replaced when a function is executed .

-When a positional parameter consisting of more than a single digit is expanded, it must be enclosed in braces.
+A positional parameter consisting of more than a one digit must be enclosed in braces.

 Special Parameters

-$* positional parameters, starting from one.
-When the expansion occurs within double quotes, it expands to a single word with the value of each parameter separated by the first character of the IFS special variable.
+Within double quotes, $* expands to a single word with the value of all the parameters joined by the first character of the IFS special variable.

 If IFS is unset, the parameters are separated by spaces.